Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the
     docker `command` or `entrypoint` if you want any environment variables to be expanded.
+  * (optional) `environment_variables_secret_id` are any additional
+    task-specific environment variables that should be applied to the container but are stored in KeyVault.
+The secret stored in KeyVault must be a valid json string, e.g., `{ "env_var_name": "env_var_value" }`.
   * (optional) `ports` is an array of port specifications that should be exposed to the host.
   * (optional) `data_volumes` is an array of `data_volume` aliases as defined